marzzy/react-news-view-page/README.md

 npm run test:unit:watch
 ```

-before set commit ,save changes and run this code in the directory :
+before set commit ,save changes and run this code in the directory to build output in the dist folder in root project directory :
 ```
 npm run build
 ```